prayasp18/NSCC-domain-task/README.md

 TECH USED IN BUILDING:

 -> HTML5 for building the structure of the page
 * For (div, button, etc.)
+* Defines the structure of the quiz (buttons, questions, containers).
+* Provides semantic elements (div, h1, p, button).
+* Acts as the skeleton where CSS styles and JavaScript logic are applied.

 -> CSS for Styling and Animations.
 * For (.quiz-container, animations, colors, etc.)
+* Adds interactivity with hover effects and smooth animations (fade-in).
+* Provides color feedback (green = correct, red = wrong).
+* Ensures responsive layout that works on desktop & mobile.

 -> JAVASCRIPT for logic and interactivity.
 * For (quiz logic: questions, options, score calculation)
+* Stores quiz questions, options, and answers in a structured array.
+* Dynamically loads questions and answer buttons.
+* Checks answers, highlights correct/wrong choices, and updates score.

 SCREENSHOTS: